 In the summertime, Texas temperatures are often well into the 90s with plenty of sunshine beating down throughout the day.
-Regardless of whether you live in Texas or are just visiting for a few days, staying comfortable can be a challenge in the summer months.
+Regardless of whether you live in Texas or are just visiting some of its top destinations for a few days, staying comfortable can be a challenge in the summer months.
 But fortunately, there are lots of indoor and outdoor activities are perfect for staying cool – the Texas way!
 Here are our favorite ways to beat the summer heat in Texas.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Who says you need to hide out in the air conditioning all summer just to stay cool?
 The Schlitterbahn is an exciting Texas waterpark with four Texas locations: Galveston Island, New Braunfels, South Padre Island, and Corpus Christi.
 This is an essential part of any South Texas summer with all the tubing rivers, uphill water coasters, surfing rides, and picnic areas you could ever hope for.
 The New Braunfels location is the original water park resort and spans over 70 acres with more than 50 attractions.
 You can also make a whole weekend out of this summer getaway by staying at the resort and booking a room or even an entire seven-room vacation home.
 You can also reserve a private cabana or BBQ palapa here to add a bit of luxury to your waterpark experience.